In medical terms, LMP stands for “Last Menstrual Period”, which refers to the first day of a person’s most recent menstrual cycle.

 It is a critical date used by healthcare providers to calculate pregnancy timelines, estimate due dates, and assess reproductive health.

-The term LMP has been a cornerstone in gynecology and obstetrics for decades.
+The term LMP meaning has been a cornerstone in gynecology and obstetrics for decades.
 It is derived from basic reproductive health tracking, helping clinicians and patients understand cycles and predict outcomes.

 Why it matters: